Credit Karma Guide to Credit Card Terms and Conditions

 Balance transfer APR

 Once you make a balance transfer, this is the APR that your new credit card company charges on the balance you transferred to its card.
-Many cards offer an introductory rate of 0 percent, or a similar low interest rate, on balance transfers for several months.
-After the introductory period, the card reverts to the regular variable APR, which typically ranges anywhere from 11 percent to 25 percent.
+Many cards offer an introductory rate of 0%, or a similar low interest rate, on balance transfers for several months.
+After the introductory period, the card reverts to the regular variable APR, which typically ranges anywhere from 11% to 25%.

 Balance transfer fee

 This is a flat dollar amount, or percentage of the balance transfer amount, charged by a credit card company to transfer a balance from one credit card to another.
-Credit card companies typically charge around 3 to 5 percent of the balance transfer amount or a minimum of $5 (whichever is greater).
+Credit card companies typically charge around 3% to 5% of the balance transfer amount or a minimum of $5 (whichever is greater).

 A cash advance is an advance of funds from your credit card account, generally via ATM withdrawal or convenience check (see below).
 A cash advance is typically more expensive than a regular transaction because of fees or the higher APR that comes along with it (see the APR section for more information).